-- 2.1 The College will aim to ensure that during the recruitment and selection process no job applicant or employee receives less favourable treatment on the grounds of age, disability, gender re-assignment, race, religion or belief, sex, sexual orientation, marriage or civil partnership or pregnancy or maternity. - 2.2 Each vacancy (or recruitment campaign) requires an electronic requisition form (which includes a business case), to be completed and approved before recruitment is commenced. - 2.3 For each vacancy the College will select the most appropriate recruitment and selection method(s) in order to identify and appoint the most suitable person to the role. - 2.4 All applicants who apply under the Disability Confident scheme, and who meet the minimum essential criteria for the role, will be guaranteed to be shortlisted and offered the opportunity of an interview. - 2.5 At all stages of the recruitment and selection process reasonable adjustments will be made to accommodate the particular needs of any applicant who informs the College that they have a disability within the meaning of the Equality Act 2010 (or has applied for the vacancy under the Disability Confident scheme). - 2.6 Vacancies may be ring fenced to internal applicants only or advertised internally and externally at the same time. - 2.7 Successful candidates for support roles will normally be appointed on the first point of the salary band which has been included in the job advert.
+- 2.1 The College will aim to ensure that during the recruitment and selection process no job applicant or employee receives less favourable treatment on the grounds of age, disability, gender re-assignment, race, religion or belief, sex, sexual orientation, marriage or civil partnership or pregnancy or maternity. - 2.2 Each vacancy (or recruitment campaign) requires an electronic requisition form (which includes a business case), to be completed and approved before recruitment is commenced. - 2.3 For each vacancy the College will select the most appropriate recruitment and selection method(s) in order to identify and appoint the most suitable person. - 2.4 All applicants who apply under the Disability Confident scheme or those who are an Armed Forces Veteran, Care Experienced or Minority Ethnic and who meet the minimum essential criteria for the role, will be guaranteed to be shortlisted and offered the opportunity of an interview. - 2.5 At all stages of the recruitment and selection process reasonable adjustments will be made to accommodate the particular needs of any applicant who informs the College that they have a disability within the meaning of the Equality Act 2010 (or has applied for the vacancy under the Disability Confident scheme). - 2.6 Vacancies may be ring fenced to internal applicants only or advertised internally and externally at the same time. - 2.7 Successful candidates for support roles will normally be appointed on the first point of the salary band which has been included in the job advert.
 Appointment above the first point of the salary band can only be agreed when there is an objective rationale for example, current salary and/or relevant experience.
-Any appointment above the bottom of the grade is required to be approved by the Head of Department and the Head of HR & OD. - 2.8 Successful candidates for lecturing roles should be appointed on the lecturing pay scale in line with the National Joint Negotiating Committee (NJNC) Agreements and placement guidance. - 2.9 The College will provide appropriate training for all employees who have responsibility for, or involvement in, any recruitment and selection process.
+Any appointment above the bottom of the grade is required to be approved by an Assistant Principal or Director and the Director of HR & OD. - 2.8 Successful candidates for lecturing roles should be appointed on the lecturing pay scale in line with the National Joint Negotiating Committee (NJNC) Agreements and placement guidance. - 2.9 The College will provide appropriate training for all employees who have responsibility for, or involvement in, any recruitment and selection process.